syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 1. ✅&nbsp;&nbsp;Installed the Jenkins Promise
 1. ✅&nbsp;&nbsp;Created and configured a Worker cluster
 1. ✅&nbsp;&nbsp;Registered the Worker cluster with the Platform
-1. ✅&nbsp;&nbsp;Requested a Jenkins instance
+1. ✅&nbsp;&nbsp;Requested a Jenkins Resource

 ## 🎉 &nbsp; Congratulations!